Stiofan-K/ZK-Balance_Testing_Mutators.sdd/README.md

   DRP's green shot also applies nanoplague, at 200 bp.

 ## Shield: Some shield changes to make it play more brawly.
+(Shelved for now)
   Felon loses range but gets increased shield regen and is speedier.
   Thug gains slightly more shieldhealth, radius and fires both cannons in a burst with a longer reload.
 Slighlty more dps.
   Outlaw is faster and more tanky.
 Deals more damage up close and slightly less at its edge.